The Critical Need for Accurate ADHD Testing & Diagnosis

 ADHD Testing for Adults with Anxiety and Executive Function Challenges

-Adults with ADHD often also experience anxiety or depression.
-Targeted testing can separate ADHD symptoms from anxiety, guiding effective interventions.
+Targeted testing is essential to separate ADHD symptoms from anxiety, depression, or other cognitive issues, ensuring targeted, effective interventions.
 Common assessment methods include:

 - Standardized ADHD rating scales